The Nondecreasing Rank: Geometry of the Order Cone and the Existence of Nondecreasing Factorizations

+The last statement that the absence of colliders implies the given tree structure is proven by noting that if the undirected graph associated with the Hasse diagram contains a cycle, the only way to orient the edges in a cycle to avoid the appearance of a collider is to create a directed cycle.
+This contradicts the fact that Hasse diagrams are directed acyclic graphs.
+If a tree does not contain a minimum element that all edges are directed away from there exists at least two distinct minimal elements $a,b$ in the tree.
+As the tree is connected there exists a path between $a$ and $b$ with arrows directed away from both $a$ and $b$.
+There is no way to orient the edges of such a path without obtaining a collider.
+The converse direction that unions of trees with the given structure contain no colliders is apparent. \end{proof}

-Any equivalent phrasing of Theorem \ref{thm:SimplicialConeCondition} is that the Hasse diagram is union of trees where within each tree there is a minimum element root node and every edge in the tree is directed away from the root node (See Figure \ref{fig:TreewithNoColliders}).
-Figure \ref{fig:OrderConePlot} (a) and (b) respectively illustrate order cones that are and are not simplicial.
+Figure \ref{fig:TreewithNoColliders} illustrates the tree structure described in Theorem \ref{thm:SimplicialConeCondition}, while Figure \ref{fig:OrderConePlot} (a) and (b) respectively illustrate order cones that are and are not simplicial.
 In the order constrained statistical inference literature a few orderings that commonly occur are chains, the tree order where $x_1 \prec x_2,\ldots,x_p$, and the umbrella order where $x_1 \prec \cdots \prec x_{l-1} \prec x_l \succ x_{l+1} \cdots \succ x_p$ \citep[Sec 2.3]{ConstrainedStatInferenceSilvapuleSen}.
+The umbrella order represents a kind of unimodality where the mode is known to occur at $x_l$.
 Only the umbrella order out of these three orders is not simplicial.

 We now pair Lemma \ref{lem:OrderConeExtremalRays} with Lemma \ref{lem:ExtremalRaysTensorProduct} to find a $\mc{V}$-representation of $\mc{N}_{< \infty}$.
 To illustrate, set $\mc{P}_1 = \{1,2\}$ and $\mc{P}_2 = \{1,2,3\}$, both with the standard ordering.
 The extremal rays of $\mc{C}(\mc{P}_1 \times \mc{P}_2)$ are all possible ``staircase'' matrices, corresponding to upsets of $\mc{P}_1 \times \mc{P}_2$, that have a staircase of ones in the lower-right corner of the matrix: